Updating in progress October 2023

 The Government proposes to widen the A303 trunk road to the south west.
-The 4-lane carriageway, twin-bored tunnels, tunnel, slip roads and deep cuttings would cross the iconic Stonehenge World Heritage Site (WHS): a landscape that is considered “the most archaeologically significant land surface in Europe without parallel”.
+The 4-lane carriageway, twin-bored tunnels, tunnel, slip roads and deep cuttings would cross the iconic Stonehenge WHS: a landscape that is considered “the most archaeologically significant land surface without parallel”.
 The whole Stonehenge landscape has an outstanding universal value that is of immense significance for all people for all time, and this transcends any consideration of sorting out a 21st century part-time traffic jam.

 The whole site, extending well beyond the horizons around the famous stones themselves, is c.
 5.4 km across.
 All of it makes up a “huge ancient complex” that holds many secrets yet to be discovered.
 Yet the proposal is for a c.
 3km (1.9 mile) tunnel (see map above).
 It would result in at least 2.4km of above-ground 21st-century road engineering within the WHS.
 The tunnel entrances

-All archaeology in the construction zones would be destroyed and the A303 would become the largest ever human intervention in an area fashioned and revered by over a hundred generations of our ancestors.
+All archaeology in the construction zones would be destroyed and the A303 would become the largest ever human intervention in an area fashioned and revered by many hundreds of generations of our ancestors.
 It would cause irreparable damage to the WHS in breach of the UNESCO World Heritage Convention and ignores UNESCO’s firm advice in 2018 and 2019.

 You can read our two statements about issues concerning potential solutions for the A303 at Stonehenge and our position statement about the A303 expansion at Stonehenge.

-ALSO: please see CPRE’s video about road building and report: End of the Road?
+ALSO: please see CPRE’s video about road building: End of the Road?
 Challenging the Road Building Consensus.

 Q3.
 Passing motorists slow down to take photos of the Stonehenge monument.
 Would a hedge to screen the view on the A303 improve the flow of traffic?

 Yes.
-But it would not hide the henge from the road at King Barrow Ridge where you get the first glimpse of the Stones from the east: people still try to stop to look at and photograph the view.
+But it would not hide the henge from the road at King Barrow Ridge where you get the first uplifting glimpse of the Stones from the east: people would still try to stop to look and photograph the view.
+On the other hand the famous view could merit a slowing down of traffic and a decision taken to actively manage a slower speed across this section.

 Our position is that no further damage should be done to the archaeological landscaper of Stonehenge.
 Future generations would be appalled at those who decided that road widening should be at the expense of England’s most iconic World Heritage Site.
-If Government insists on a tunnel under the WHS, it should be done by means of a deep bored tunnel long enough to avoid the WHS and its setting altogether.
+If Government insists on a tunnel under the WHS, it should be done by means of a deep bored tunnel long enough to avoid the WHS and its setting altogether, or another route as suggested by UNESCO’s World Heritage Committee.
 This would be in line with planning policy and World Heritage Convention safeguards.
+In view of the Climate Emergency low cost, low carbon traffic management measures should be considered and tested straightaway.
+Traffic increase is a national problem that requires a national policy of traffic reduction.
+The current proposal for a Stonehenge tunnel should not be allowed to become an emblem for a failed transport policy.

 The poor economic case for the road shows it would cost far more to build than it would ever recoup in economic benefit and that’s before you factor in the huge risk of tunnelling through unstable phosphatic chalk, which could send costs skywards.

-Highways England admits that the £1.7bn investment represents low to poor value and the National Audit Office considers the scheme to be a risky proposition.
+Highways England admits that the £1.7bn investment represents low to poor value.
+Inflation in construction is likely to drive costs up to £2.5bn and the National Audit Office considered the scheme a risky proposition.

 Perhaps Government would do better to invest this money in upgrading the track and rail frequency to the South West.
-Alternatively invest in public services including public transport, building hospitals and schools, and mending potholes.
+Alternatively invest in public services including public transport, building hospitals, schools, and mending potholes.

 |Response format||Number of responses received|